Conformal gauge theory of vector-spinors and spin-3/2 particles: Abstract

 \section{Abstract}

 The unique off-shell fermionic gauge invariance of a vector-spinor field theory is found, and the invariant action is derived.
-The latter is Weyl invariant in any dimension in the massless limit, and it coincides with the singular point of the one-parameter family of Rarita-Schwinger Lagrangians.
-Pure gauge configurations are represented by gamma-trace vector-spinors, which can be gauged away in a global way.
-Previous claims that this theory is inconsistent are shown to be flawed, and the Velo-Zwanziger instability is proved to be absent.
+The latter is Weyl invariant in any dimension in the massless limit, and it coincides with the singular point of the one-parameter family of Rarita-Schwinger Lagrangians, in agreement with previous findings in flat space.
+Pure gauge configurations are represented by gamma-trace vector-spinors, which can be gauged away in a global fashion.
+Previous claims that this theory is classically inconsistent are shown to be flawed, and the Velo-Zwanziger instability is proved to be absent.
 The theory propagates a massive spin-$\tfrac{3}{2}$ particle together with a spin-$\tfrac{1}{2}$ state whose mass is twice that of the $j=\tfrac{3}{2}$ mode.
-This physical prediction is derived in a consistent fashion both from the classical field equations in $d=4$ and from the causal construction of a gamma-traceless quantum vector-spinor field.
-The conformal anomaly is derived using known results for the heat kernel of non-minimal second-order operators, and it is shown that the a-anomaly has an opposite sign w.r.t. known results for lower spin fields.
+The causal construction of the quantum field is consistent with the field equations in that the ratio of the masses is the same, while it shows that the lower-spin component is a negative-norm state.
+The conformal anomaly is derived using known results for the heat kernel of nonminimal second-order operators, and the resulting $a$ charge is negative consistently with the Hofman-Maldacena bound, which applies only to unitary theories.

 {\arabic{footnote}} {\overline{\psi}} {\overline{\Psi}} {\overline{\chi}} {\overline{\epsilon}} {\overline{\lambda}}